DanielJunghans/danieljunghans.github.io/_posts/2023-11-4-LiquidityTrends.md

 </p>

 <p align="justify">
 My prior article found that the Tier 1 Leverage ratio has a negative effect on the level of liquid assets.
 Michigan banks with higher Tier 1 Leverage ratios may hold less liquid assets due to the increased capacity for capital to absorb losses mitigating some liquidity risk.
 An additional explanation could be that banks with a greater level of higher yielding illiquid assets generate more earnings which augment capital.
-The average Tier 1 Leverage ratio for small, medium, and large Michigan banks have risen 52 basis points, 48 basis points, and 56 basis points, respectively.
+The average Tier 1 Leverage ratio for small, medium, and large Michigan banks have risen 52, 48, and 56 basis points, respectively.
 </p>

 <p align="justify">
 An additional finding from my article on liquidity determinants was that liquidity is positively effected by the level of nonaccrual loans.
 Liquidity may increase as the level of nonaccrual loans increases to mitigate the risk of potential loan losses.
-Over the prior four quarters, the average level of nonaccrual loans over total loans has grown by 4 basis points and 3 basis points for small and large Michigan banks, respectively.
+Over the prior four quarters, the average level of nonaccrual loans over total loans has grown by 4 and 3 basis points for small and large Michigan banks, respectively.
 Average nonaccrual loans over total loans for Medium sized Michigan banks have declined by 19 basis points over the past year.
 These changes in the level of nonaccrual loans are marginal and have likely had a small impact on the level of liquidity.
 </p>

 <p align="justify">
 Lastly, my prior article found that return on assets has a positive effect on liquidity for Michigan banks.
 Michigan banks with high return on assets could have more risk on their balance sheet requiring a larger liquidity buffer to mitigate risk.
-Average return on assets for small and large Michigan banks have increased 31 basis points and 15 basis points, respectively.
+Average return on assets for small and large Michigan banks have increased 31 and 15 basis points, respectively.
 Average return on assets for medium sized Michigan banks have remained stable at 1.06 percent.
 Although my last article found that return on assets has a positive effect on liquidity, liquidity has fallen as average return on assets for Michigan Banks have grown.
 This is likely due to the rising average net interest margin having a more significant impact on liquidity.
 Liquidity declined by 8.45 percent for every 1 percent increase in net interest margin while Liquidity only increased by 2.73 percent for every 1 percent increase in return on assets in the second fixed effect regression model.
 </p>